 The OPS commenced fiscal year 2022 under complement due to the hiring freeze that was implemented throughout 2021.
-The hiring freeze, in addition to regular attrition, and the illegal demonstration in the first quarter of 2022 resulted in a higher number of vacancies than usual, a diminished recruit pool, and delayed the recruiting and hiring efforts of the OPS.
-Beginning in mid-2022, the hiring freeze was removed and, as a result, the OPS is now working to hire 80 to 95 new recruits through the remainder of 2022 and into 2023.
+The hiring freeze, in addition to regular attrition and the illegal protest in the first quarter of 2022 resulted in a higher number of vacancies than usual, a diminished recruit pool, and delayed the recruiting and hiring efforts of the OPS.
+In

+2022, the hiring freeze was removed and, as a result, the OPS is working to hire 80 to 95 new recruits through the remainder of 2022 and into 2023.

-On the civilian side, the OPS is also dealing with high vacancy numbers due to the very competitive labour markets and record low unemployment numbers.
+On the civilian side, the OPS is also dealing with high vacancy numbers due to the very competitive labour market and record low unemployment numbers.
 Though work is well-underway to staff these vacancies, efforts have taken longer than is typical and have, again, resulted in unanticipated savings through extended vacancies.
+This challenge may be alleviated as the national and international economic situation dampens in the coming months.